-A surprising forestry gem on the outskirts of Caliente, Kershaw-Ryan State Park is a sharp contrast to its surrounding rugged low desert landscape.
-Natural springs trickle through the lush grounds, feeding wild grapevines, fruit orchards, and rose gardens.
-But how appropriate—considering Caliente’s nickname is “Nevada’s Rose City”, named after the wild roses growing throughout the region.
+This spectacular canyon on the outskirts of Caliente, NV, Kershaw-Ryan State Park is a sharp contrast to its surrounding rugged low-desert landscape.
+Natural cold springs trickle through the lush grounds, feeding wild grapevines, fruit orchards, and rose gardens.
+Caliente’s nickname is “Nevada’s Rose City,” named after the wild roses growing throughout the region.
 Aside from creating a verdant getaway, the park’s cold springs also feed a small pool and koi pond.

-In the late 1920s, Ryan was finally able to see his master plan come to fruition after donating the land to the Nevada State Parks system.
-With the help of the Civilian Conservation Corps, it became one of Nevada’s first four state parks, along with Valley of Fire, Beaver Dam and Cathedral Gorge.
+In the late 1920s, Ryan finally saw his master plan come to fruition after donating the land to the Nevada State Parks system.
+With the help of the Civilian Conservation Corps, it became one of Nevada’s first four state parks, along with Valley of Fire, Beaver Dam, and Cathedral Gorge.
 During this time, the CCC constructed campsites, picnic tables, restrooms, and even the wading pool that still remains at Kershaw-Ryan today.

 Visiting Kershaw-Ryan State Park Today

 The 700-foot colorful canyon walls that house Kershaw-Ryan State Park in Caliente, NV are completely stunning, and a remnant of millions of years in the making.
-Lava and ash erupting from ancient volcanoes laid the groundwork for these vibrant rock formations, while the water from the natural springs (and rivers that no longer exist in the region) forged deep channels within the rock, creating the striking canyon you see today.
+Lava and ash erupting from ancient volcanoes laid the groundwork for these vibrant rock formations.
+At the same time, the water from the natural springs forged deep channels within the rock, creating the striking canyon you see today.

-Spring water can be seen oozing from the back of the canyon walls, and interestingly enough, from fountainesque receptacles, the CCC created in the 1930s.
+Spring water can be seen oozing from the back of the canyon walls and, from fountainesque receptacles, which the CCC created in the 1930s.
+The springs here naturally irrigate Kershaw-Ryan’s gardens, wading pool, and koi fish ponds.
+First-timers visiting the park will be absolutely amazed by the prolific growth of trees, vines, and wildflowers, offering a shady respite to the desert adventurer. be seen oozing from the back of the canyon walls, and interestingly enough, from fountainesque receptacles, the CCC created in the 1930s.
 The springs here are so pure, they require no filtration whatsoever, and are used to naturally irrigate Kershaw-Ryan’s gardens, wading pool, and koi fish ponds.
 First-timers visiting the park will be absolutely amazed by the prolific growth of trees, vines, and wildflowers offering a shady respite to the desert adventurer.

-Kershaw-Ryan State Park is open seven days a week, from 8:00 AM to 5:00 PM daily.
+Kershaw-Ryan State Park is open seven days a week, from 8:00 AM to sunset daily.